 Many of us rely on mental accounting.
 In our heads, we subtract the expenses from our income.
 If you do this, do you account for taxes and income and outgoing interest payments?
 In my experience, only a few do an itemized budget.
 In that case, they may only try to get today’s spending to add up which may include credit card payments with open-ended interest payments.
 Some use online methods which often miscategorize expenses or provide misleading results.
 Are you asking where should you start?

 Start with a spending plan

-I define a spending plan as a plan of savings, debt payments and expense payments that will lead you to your long-term goal(s) such as retirement, you children’s college or some type of wealth accumulation goal.
+I define a spending plan as a plan of savings, debt payments, and expense payments that will lead you to your long-term goal(s) such as retirement, your children’s college, or some type of wealth accumulation goal.
 Do you really know where your money goes today?
 Do you know how much you pay in taxes and employee benefits?
 If not, you’re not alone.
 Most people focus on what actually hits their checking account.
-However, often you can effect how much is taken out for taxes based on withholding.
+However, often you can affect how much is taken out for taxes based on withholding.

 What spending plan gets you to your goals?

 First, clarify your goal(s).
 I want to retire at 65 on $75,000 per year.
 How much do you need to save, based on your risk tolerance (asset allocation) from now until age 65 (timer period)?
 You can read our SAT blog for more info.